rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <sample-output>

 List: the search took about 6284 milliseconds (6284420580 nanoseconds.)
-Hajautustaulu: the search took about 0 milliseconds (805106 nanoseconds.)
+Hash map: the search took about 0 milliseconds (805106 nanoseconds.)

 </sample-output>